Mold Removal in Florence, SC South Carolina 29501

 - Women who are pregnant

-- Recently Flood Event.
-The spores require water to grow which is why an earlier water leak or flood, or sewer back-up could have caused the appropriate water activity required to support mold growth.
+- Recently water Event.
+The spores require water to grow, so an earlier leak, flood, or sewer back-up may have caused the appropriate water activity for support mold growth.

 Superior Mold Removal